kubernetes-retired/kube-aws/docs/getting-started/step-2-render.md

 ### EC2 key pair

-The key pair that will authenticate SSH access to your EC2 instances.
+The keypair that will authenticate SSH access to your EC2 instances.
 The public half of this key pair will be configured on each CoreOS node.

 After creating a key pair, you will use the name you gave the keys to configure the cluster.
 Key pairs are only available to EC2 instances in the same region.
-More info in the [EC2 key pair docs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+More info in the [EC2 Keypair docs](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 ### KMS key